Edward Stanley (bishop): Episcopal discipline

 In 1837 he was consecrated Bishop of Norwich and appointed Clerk of the Closet, holding both positions until his death.
 The diocese at this time was conspicuous for laxity and want of discipline, which he proceeded to remedy, although at first he met with much opposition.
 Ordinations and confirmations were held more regularly and frequently, schools were properly inspected, the Plurality Act, which prohibited the holding of more than one benefice by a clergyman except in certain cases, was enforced, and undesirable clergy were removed.

 Stanley showed tolerance towards Dissenters and supported all missionary undertakings, without regard for their sectarian associations.
 In politics he was a Liberal and devoted himself especially to educational questions.

 Other work

 Stanley's letters, Before and after Waterloo (edited by J. H. Adeane and M. Grenfell, 1907), are of interest to students of Napoleonic history.

 Bishop Stanley was the original Patron of the Ipswich Museum and presided at its opening in 1847.
 A portrait of him in oils is displayed there.
 From 1837 to 1849 he was President of the Linnean Society.

 Death and succession

 Edward Stanley died in 1849 and was buried in the nave of Norwich cathedral.
-He had married Catherine, eldest daughter of Oswald Leycester (another notable Cheshire family) in 1810.
-They had five children, including Owen Stanley, Arthur Penrhyn Stanley and Mary Stanley.

 He was succeeded by Samuel Hinds, a broad-churchman with strong associations with the Maoris of New Zealand, notably the Ngati Kuri and Te Patu tribes.

+Family

+On 8 May 1810, Edward Stanley married Catherine, eldest daughter of Rev. Oswald Leycester (from another notable Cheshire family).
+They had five children: